-Quantity of recommended grease
+Daning Top Quantity of recommended grease

 Bearing Type Volume (cm3) Mass (g)

-Drive End (P7 Core length F to H) 136 121

-Drive End (P7 Core length A to E) 100 89
+Drive End (MV7) 100 89

-Non-drive End (P7 Core length A to H) 85 75
+Non-drive End (MV7) 85 75

 - 1. For each bearing, identify grease nipple, re-greasing label and bearing type. - 2.
 Make sure the new grease is not contaminated.
 It must be a uniform whitish-beige colour of stiff consistency throughout. - 3.
 Clean the grease gun nozzle and grease nipple. - 4.
 Clean the grease exhaust. - 5.
-Fit the grease gun to the grease nipple and add the correct quantity of grease. - 6.
-Run the alternator for at least 60 minutes, off- or on-load. - 7.
-Clean the grease exhaust. - 8.
-Inspect the colour and consistency of grease expelled from the exhaust and compare with new grease whitish-beige of stiff consistency. - 9.
+With the alternator running, fit the grease gun to the grease nipple and add the correct quantity of grease. - 6.
+Run the generator for at least 60 minutes, off- or on-load. - 7.
+Inspect the colour and consistency of grease expelled from the exhaust and compare with new grease whitish-beige of stiff consistency. - 8.
 Replace the bearing if the expelled grease is severely discoloured or absent.